AbraWalker/capstone-project/README.md

 Home Page: </br>
 ![Home Page](wireframes/home.png)
+Review Page: </br>
 ![Home Page](wireframes/home2.png)

 Using Microsoft Paint for the wireframes, I laid out the different features I wanted the site to have.
 The navbar and footer are uniform across all pages of the site, as laid out in base.html.

 ## FEATURES
 ### Navigation Bar
 Using Bootstrap, the navigation bar is the easiest way to access the pages available on the site.
+When the user logs in, the 'Register' and 'Log-In' links become hidden, and a custom greeting is displayed across all pages.
+The nav-bar also has a search bar that I wanted users to be able to use to find games, reviews and guides that they were interested in.
+So as to not have any empty links, all features that I was not able to add to the project have been removed from navigation.
+When the screensize is smaller, navigation is condensed so everything is still accessible without any awkward scrolling.
 ### User Authentication
-Using AllAuth, users must register and log-in/out to use the site.
+Using AllAuth, users must register and log-in/out to use the site's review posting feature.
+The registration does not require any email, and usernames must be unique.
+If a user doesn't want to make an account, they still have the ability to view anything posted on the site but won't be able to interact with it in any way.
 ### Write Reviews
 Using a form, all users can upload a review of a game of their choice with the following metrics:
 - Game Title